Netflix/metaflow-docs/docs/getting-started/tutorials/season-1-the-local-experience/episode00.md

 ## Metaflow says Hi!

-This flow is a simple linear workflow that verifies your installation by printing out _**Metaflow says: Hi!**_' to the terminal.
+This flow is a simple linear workflow that verifies your installation by printing out _**Metaflow says: Hi!**_ to the terminal.

 You can find the tutorial code on [GitHub](https://github.com/Netflix/metaflow/tree/master/metaflow/tutorials/00-helloworld)